Social Welfare

 Full-time MSW Program

 The Berkeley MSW Program is a two-year, full-time degree program.
-All students follow a prescribed, full-time (minimum 12 units per semester) program of work, preparing them for both generalist and specialized practice.
+All students follow a prescribed, full-time 60-unit (minimum 12 units per semester) program of work, preparing them for both generalist and specialized practice.

 FlexMSW Advanced Standing Program